Central, Hong Kong: Economy

 There are many Grade-A commercial buildings in Central, a prime commercial district in Hong Kong.

 Bank of China (Hong Kong) has its head office in the Bank of China Tower.
 The Hongkong and Shanghai Banking Corporation, a subsidiary of HSBC, has its head office in the HSBC Main Building.
 Bank of East Asia and Hang Seng Bank have their head offices in Central.
+Standard Chartered Bank is also located in Central.
+The Hong Kong Monetary Authority is based in IFC 2.
 Chu Kong Passenger Transport is headquartered in the Chu Kong Shipping Tower (珠江船務大廈) in Central.
 The head office of New World Development is in the New World Tower in Central.
+HKR International has its head office in Shun Tak Centre.

 Before 1999, Cathay Pacific had its head office in the Swire House in Central.
 In 1999, the airline relocated its head office to the Hong Kong International Airport.

 Nord Anglia Education, which operates international schools in various countries, formerly had its head office in Central.
 The head office moved to Hong Kong in 2012.
 In 2018 the company announced it was returning its head office to the United Kingdom.